MaxBittker/NYDMWLwip/src/KeyTermsandConditions.md

 * Building owners are required to provide periodic financial reports as a means for monitoring the project investment
 * ESA terms typically range from 6 to 10 years, although the term can be extended out as long as 20 years

-## Engineering, Procurement and Construction Contracts (EPCs) with Design-Build/Energy Service Provider (E-FIRMS)
+## Engineering, Procurement and Construction Contracts (EPCs) with Design-Build/Energy Service Provider (E-Firms)
 * In addition to undertaking the construction of the project and (in some cases) guaranteeing the savings, the EPC partner is obligated to insure the assets during construction
-* Depending on the financial strength and experience of the EPC partner (E-FIRM Partner), a project completion guaranty and/or credit enhancement of the savings guaranty (e.g., an energy savings bond) may be required in order to support the expected project cash flows
+* Depending on the financial strength and experience of the EPC partner (E-Firm Partner), a project completion guaranty and/or credit enhancement of the savings guaranty (e.g., an energy savings bond) may be required in order to support the expected project cash flows

 <i>